odtu/EE463/Hardware-Project/tips.md

 - Start experimenting with low voltage and current, increment it gradually.
 - Specify measurement points considering earth and floating ground connections.

-# “Don’t”s
+# DON'T

 - Don’t hesitate to share what you know, recognize or find.
 (Don’t be an typical EE student.
 No one is your enemy or opponent.)
 - Don’t procrastinate the project.
 - Don’t apply a step voltage to the motor.
-- Don’t connect multiple semiconductor devices on the same heatsink without electrical isolation.
+- Don’t connect multiple semiconductor devices on the same heat-sink without electrical isolation.
 - Don’t start your design with high frequency.
 - Don’t put the soldering iron on the components for long duration, but make sure that it is hot enough.